stevemussmann/GTseqTools/README.md

 * **-g / --genepop:** Prints a file in genepop format.
 * **-n / --newhybrids:** Prints a file in newhybrids format.
 * **-p / --plink:** Prints a file in plink format.
 Result is similar to using the --recode12 option in plink.
 Output should be valid for the program [Admixture](https://dalexander.github.io/admixture/)
+* **-q / --sequoia:** Prints a sequoia formatted genotype file (I still need to implement something that writes out relevant metadata for this program).
 * **-S / --structure:** Prints a file in structure format (default = single line per individual.
 See '-t' option above).
 * **-X / --xlsx:** Writes an xlsx-formatted file after user-specified individuals are removed (-r option) but before any other filtering steps are applied.
 * **-z / --snppit:** (under development) Prints a file in snppit format (-Z option is also required for snppit conversion as specified above).